Earl Silverman: Men's Alternative Safe House

 MASH4077 (Full form: Men's Alternative Safe House) was started in the early 2000s, in Earl's own house in Calgary, making it the only privately funded shelter for male victims of domestic abuse in Canada.
 It was listed in the SAFE (Stop Abuse For Everyone) list of resources as early as May 2004.

 An erroneous claim that MASH4077 took in its first refugee in 2011, which appears on a number of other websites, is based on a misreading of Earl's announcement in 2011 on the NCFM website, not of the first time a male victim had been housed by MASH4077, but of the first time a male victim had been both referred by the local provincial government and funded by a grant (of $1,000) from them, thus making Earl optimistic that his decade's-long advocacy on behalf of male domestic violence victims was finally being recognized as legitimate.
 MASH hosted about 20 fleeing men and children in the first four months of 2013 before being shut down.
 With no public funds to help, Silverman funded the running costs and bills himself, failing to raise significant amounts from either government or private donations.

 "Family violence has gone from a social issue to only a woman's issue.
 So any support for men is interpreted as being against women," said Silverman in an interview with Beacon News.

-In early 2013, Silverman announced that the sanctuary will be closing because he could no longer afford to run it due to a lack of funding.
-He sold the house shortly after to a man named Steven Howitt, and committed suicide the next day.
+In early 2013, Silverman announced that the sanctuary would be closing because he could no longer afford to run it due to a lack of funding.
+He sold the house shortly after to a man named Steven Howitt, and died by suicide the next day.